Lynn de Silva: Death and legacy

 On 22 May 1982, while addressing the audience at a conference, Lynn de Silva succumbed to cardiac arrest.
-The conference was organised by the National Christian Council on the theme "Jesus Christ, Life of the World."
+The conference was organised by the National Christian Council on the theme "Jesus Christ, Life of the World".
 Being the third and final speaker, he completed his discourse on 2 Timothy 3: 15–17 and he stood up again to answer a question from the audience, but he was barely able to formulate a reply and sat back in his chair.
 He died soon afterward, having continued to work until the end.

 After Lynn de Silva's death, the EISD was directed by Rev. Kenneth Fernando, and currently (as of 2008) directed by Marshal Fernando.
-Fr.
-Aloysius Pieris S. J., who had been collaborating with de Silva since 1968, and who in partnership with de Silva had officially been responsible for editing the New Series of Dialogue, continued to work as editor of the journal after de Silva's death.
+Aloysius Pieris, a Jesuit priest who had been collaborating with de Silva since 1968, and who in partnership with de Silva had officially been responsible for editing the New Series of Dialogue, continued to work as editor of the journal after de Silva's death.
 A sister-in law of Lynn de Silva, Langanee Mendis, who was trained by de Silva as his secretary after the death of his wife Lakshmi, continues to work (as of 2008) as the Administrative Secretary at the institute.
 Mrs. Mendis is credited as being the main person responsible for the uninterrupted functioning of the institute after Lynn de Silva's death.
 Furthermore, she was considered by Pieris in 2003 to be "a tower of strength [for the Ecumenical Institute] for well over 20 years."

 In March 1999, the Study Center building of the EISD was dedicated to the memory of Rev. G. B. Jackson and Lynn de Silva, by Rt.
 Rev. Andrew Oliver Kumarage (Bishop of Kurunegala).
 This building is used by a number of institutions and church-related organisations to provide accommodation for participants involved in study programs at the EISD.
 On 17 November 2009, an article in the Daily News newspaper promoting World Philosophy Day featured a picture and short description of Lynn de Silva, alongside other Sri Lankan philosophers such as K. N. Jayatilleke and Ananda Coomaraswamy.